Gregory Lip

 Gregory Lip is a clinical researcher and Price-Evans Chair of Cardiovascular Medicine, at the University of Liverpool.
-He is Director of the Liverpool Centre for Cardiovascular Science at the University of Liverpool, Liverpool John Moores University and Liverpool Heart & Chest Hospital.
+He is director of the Liverpool Centre for Cardiovascular Science at the University of Liverpool, Liverpool John Moores University and Liverpool Heart & Chest Hospital.

-He is also Distinguished Professor at Aalborg University, Denmark; Adjunct Professor at Yonsei University and Seoul National University, Seoul, Korea.
-He also holds Visiting or Honorary Professorships in various other Universities in UK, Serbia (Belgrade), China (Beijing, Nanjing, Guangzhou), Thailand (Chiangmai) and Taiwan (Taipei).
+He is a NIHR senior investigator, and also distinguished professor at Aalborg University, Denmark; and adjunct professor at Yonsei University and Seoul National University, Seoul, Korea.
+He also holds visiting or honorary professorships in various other universities in UK, Serbia (Belgrade), S.Korea (Yonsei, Seoul National University), China (Beijing, Nanjing, Guangzhou), Thailand (Chiangmai, Mahidol in Bangkok) and Taiwan (Taipei).

-He is one of the top highly-cited researchers (h>100) according to webometrics.
+He is one of the top highly-cited researchers (h>100) according to webometrics. and AD Scientific Index Rankings.